Stay up to date with notifications from The Independent

 Your support makes all the difference.

-The extreme weather event killed at least one person, downed trees and power lines, and left hundreds of thousands without power in hard-hit Washington state overnight Tuesday.
+The extreme weather event brought damaging winds, rainfall and flash flooding that killed at least two people, downed trees and power lines, and left hundreds of thousands without power, after it hit the Evergreen State on Tuesday night.

 Weather Prediction Center’s forecast of the storm’s path as it heads towards northern California